alicvo/Ping360-Software/README.md

 # Ping360 Scanning Imaging Sonar Software

-wall detecting software developed by me for SDSU Mechatronics for RoboSub 2025
+wall detecting software uses sliding window algorithm to detect the closest wall

 brping folder is the Blue Robotics API for the Ping360